 Clinton has proposed, among other things, spending $500 million — with states required to pitch in one dollar for every four federal dollars — to "develop comprehensive anti-bullying plans."
 Those plans must:

-1. Clearly describe prohibited behaviors, including verbal abuse
+1. Clearly describe prohibited behaviors, including verbal abuse and cyberbullying;

 2. Include grievance procedures for students, parents and educators to address incidents; and